 - United States District Court for the Western District of Texas

-Evan is a Sustaining Life Fellow in the Texas Bar Foundation, a charitable organization dedicated to educating the public about rights and obligations under the law and providing legal services to the poor, for which he serves on the nominating committee.
+Evan is a Sustaining Life Fellow in the Texas Bar Foundation, a charitable organization dedicated to educating the public about rights and obligations under the law and providing legal services to the poor, for which he served on the nominating committee from 2018-2021.

 Evan was also named one of Houston’s Top Lawyers for Financial Services Litigation by H Texas Magazine in 2012, 2013, 2014, 2015 and 2016, recognized by Thomson Reuters as a Texas Rising Star® in Business Litigation in 2014, 2015, 2016, 2017 and 2018, and named a Top Lawyer in Litigation by Houstonia Magazine in 2015 and 2018.
 Finally, in 2015, Evan was named a Life-Member in the Multi-Million Dollar Advocates Forum, a designation exclusive to trial lawyers who have won a verdict, arbitration award, or settlement in excess of $2 million.